simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 {{< figure src="onocoy-rewards.jpg" alt="Onocoy Reward calculation" link="https://docs.onocoy.com/documentation/topics/reward-calculation" >}}

 ______
+## Creating a DIY Onocoy Reference Station

+Creating your own **DIY Onocoy reference station** offers several compelling advantages.
+Firstly, it provides a **cost-effective solution**, enabling you to save on setup expenses while achieving **high precision** in *location-based applications*.
+Secondly, the customization options allow you to tailor the **hardware and software** to your specific needs, enhancing **flexibility and adaptability**.
+Moreover, **DIY setup empowers you** with a deeper understanding of the technology, enabling you to **troubleshoot and innovate**.
+Lastly, contributing to the **Onocoy network** not only improves your own accuracy but also lets you play a vital role in advancing **global navigation systems** while **earning rewards** for your data contributions.

 ## Hardware Requirements:
 One of the following is **required**.
 We basically just need any **efficient and low powered computer** we can get our hands on that also runs Linux.
 Any **Raspberry PI**, **Intel NUC**, or similar will do.
 They don't have to be all that powerful.
 However, we will recommend you have at least **32g-64g of storage**, **4g of RAM**, and at least **2 CPU threads**.
 For this, we will be targeting a **budget of around $50-$200** for compute hardware, but feel free to go higher if it suits your needs.
 Our **power target** is approximately **10w average**.